AyushBishnoi/Tax-Calculator/README.md

 <img src="https://github.com/AyushBishnoi/Tax-Calculator/assets/123483082/2eb85e8c-b139-4110-91d9-f5aea4ef6219" width="450" height="500">

 #### Case 2: When try to submit without any input it will shows Error icon and when we hover it it will show a message "Input field is mandatory"
 Image 1: Showing Error icon when we click on Submit.
-Error icon is showing only in Gross income input field and Age input field because these 2 things are necessary to calculate the Tax.</br>
+Error icon is shown only in Gross income input field and Age input field.
+It will consider extra income and applicable deductions equal to 0 if not provided by the user to calculate the tax.</br>
 Image 2: Showing Error message "Input field is mandatory" when we hover over error icon (!).

 <img src="https://github.com/AyushBishnoi/Tax-Calculator/assets/123483082/5234f33b-5f61-4f4e-9fd8-efe49fc6cacd" width="400" height="500">